Fairness in Ranking: A Survey: Fair Supervised learning

-\spara{Insights.} The definition of disparate impact is misleading in two ways, because it does not comply with the \emph{legal} definition of disparate impact, which is described solely in terms of the deviation from statistical parity.
-First the click through rate contains a notion of document relevance and second it is set relative to the average group utility, which actually includes aspects of libertarian EO rather than substantive, as mentioned before.
-Statistical parity in contrast does not consider any relevance measure whatsoever, precisely because it assumes that these very measurements are subject to pre-existing biases and a biased mapping from $CS$ to $OS$.
-As the given definition mostly corresponds to formal EO and a WYSIWYG worldview, it would be more appropriate to label it as a different version of disparate treatment that is concerned with click through rate instead of exposure.
+The definition of disparate impact is misleading does not comply with the \emph{legal} definition of disparate impact, which is described solely in terms of the deviation from statistical parity. \revv{Referring to this definition as ``disparate impact'' is misleading, because the click through rate contains a notion of document relevance. } Statistical parity, in contrast, does not consider any relevance measure whatsoever, precisely because it assumes that these very measurements are subject to pre-existing biases and a biased mapping from $CS$ to $OS$.
+As the given definition mostly corresponds to formal \eop and a WYSIWYG worldview, it would be more appropriate to label it as a different version of disparate treatment that is concerned with click through rate instead of exposure.
+Since the two definitions correspond to the same value frameworks, we have summarized both of them in Figure~\ref{fig:post-proc:singhTwo}, as well as in Table~\ref{tbl:method-summary_ir}.